LOOSE-LIPS/loose-lips-2.0/src/routes/blog/picks-ceremonies-rb-songs-for-when-you-are-hopelessly-in-love/index.md

 author: 164
 banner: []
 description: >-
-  As Canada&rsquo;s largest and most diverse city, Toronto has a lot of cultural crossovers with London, resulting in accusations that Drake has nicked London slang (Toronto encouraged Jamaican migration due to factors such as nurse shortages in the 60s, not unlike the UK&rsquo;s postwar windrush) and amusements when Drake samples the same Peverelist track that [...]Read More...
+  As Canada’s largest and most diverse city, Toronto has a lot of cultural crossovers with London, resulting in accusations that Drake has nicked London slang (Toronto encouraged Jamaican migration due to factors such as nurse shortages in the 60s, not unlike the UK’s postwar windrush) and amusements when Drake samples the same Peverelist track that [...]Read More...
 published: true
 tags: feature
 featured: false